Learning Outcomes

 This article has covered the following key knowledge points:

-- Pure economic loss is financial loss not consequent upon physical injury to the claimant or damage to their property.
+- Pure economic loss is financial loss not consequent upon physical injury to the claimant or their property.

 - The general rule in tort is that pure economic loss is not recoverable.